danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

    ![](Media/image0009.png)

-   The Azure Database for MySQL have been created and it is ready for use.
+   The Azure Database for MySQL Single Server has been created and it is ready for use.

    ![](Media/image0010.png)